uport-project/uport-connect/README.md

 const uport = new Connect('MyDApp')
 ```

-### <a name="tutorials"></a> Tutorial and Examples
+### <a name="tutorials"></a> Tutorials and Developer Site

-For a more in depth quick start example follow our [tutorial for building a simple dapp](https://github.com/uport-project/uport-connect/blob/develop/tutorial/tutorial.md) or locally open the `/examples` folder.
-This simple example will show you how to use our default QR flow to connect and create transactions to send ether or interact with smart contracts.
+For a more in depth guide, check out our [developer site](https://developer.uport.me/uport-connect/guides/usage) or clone this repository and check out the sample apps in the `/examples` folder.

 ---------------------------------------------